空影

 • Windows Subsystem for Linux

-3. Click OK, wait for the system to install, and then restart.
+3. Click OK and wait for the system to install, then restart your computer.

 4. Install WSL Ubuntu (WSL2 should be the default option.
 If you are only reading, you don't need to worry about which Linux system to use.
-I tested several of them, and Ubuntu has the highest support and runs the smoothest.)
+I tested several of them and found that Ubuntu has the highest support and runs the smoothest.)
 Enter this command in an administrator PowerShell or Windows Command Prompt.
-You can view other WSL commands in this article.
+You can refer to this article for other WSL commands.

 wsl --install

-5. Restart your computer to install all the necessary components for running the Linux-based Windows Subsystem (WSL).
+5. Restart your computer to install and run the Windows Subsystem for Linux (WSL).

 Subsystem Initialization#

 Normally, you will see a Ubuntu logo in the start menu.
-Click on it to enter the Ubuntu terminal and follow the prompts to set your username and password.
+Click on it to enter the Ubuntu terminal.
+Set your username and password according to the prompts.
 After initialization, update the system with sudo apt update && sudo apt upgrade.

 Localization and Fonts#